yahoojapan/k2hr3_utils/README.md

 ## K2HR3 Utilities

-We provides the following utilities for [K2HR3](https://k2hr3.antpick.ax/).
+We provide the following utilities for [K2HR3](https://k2hr3.antpick.ax/).

 - [devcluster/](/devcluster)
   A tool to quickly bring up a complete K2HR3 system in a Linux(Debian9, Ubuntu18.04, Fedora29 or CentOS7) host.